 - Resetting DNS cache is not the same in each version of Mac OS X. If you are a Mac user for a longer period, you may know that this process in OS X Yosemite is similar to some other older versions.
 This is probably due to the discoveryd replacing mDNSResponder, and then switching back to mDNSResponder yet again.

-- Despite the change, flushing DNS cache remains a terminal command in Yosemite, but there is a little difference depending on the exact version of the OS you are using.
+- Despite the change, flushing DNS cache remains a terminal command in Yosemite, but there is a little different depending on the exact version of the OS you are using.

 - You get to clear either Unicast DNS or Multicast DNS, or both.
 If you are attempting to reset all DNS caches on the Mac, then you may have to consider clearing both as a proper measure.